craftercms/docs/source/reference/modules/studio/api/api-version1.rst

    aws/elastictranscoder/post-transcode

 .. note::
-    Some of the AWS operations listed above are now deprecated.
+    Some of the AWS operations are now deprecated.
 These operations are now available in the new API, for more information, please visit :base_url:`here <_static/api/studio.html>`